 - Employee contribution is not measurable and therefore is not acknowledged.

 Of course, objective-based management is hardly a new idea.
 Indeed, similar frameworks have been existing for more than 60 years.
-OKRs unify the advantages of many of these approaches while putting simplicity, agility and usability first.
+OKR unifies the advantages of many of these approaches while putting simplicity, agility and usability first.
 They break down silo mentality and offer benefits to managers and employees alike.

-Why are OKRs so popular at the moment?
+Why is the OKR framework so popular at the moment?

 The majority of established enterprises encounters difficulties to operate in an increasingly complex market environment while keeping employees engaged.
 Accordingly, recent studies show that more than 70% of employees are not full committed at work.
 At the same time only 6% of organizations say they are fully prepared for a new working world.